 So we went on and received the box in the mail.
 It goes without saying that Nala started sniffing like a police dog who found a stash of weed.
 But anyway, we put Nala on this supplementation, and she is rather active (hours of exercising daily) so joint problems are a concern of ours.

-Obviously, results for such products are less obvious than with a perfume for example.
+Obviously, results for such products are less obvious than with perfume for example.
 This is a supplement she is now on for a while in order to avoid bad structural pain.

 So what are we going to say in this review?
-Well, first of all, you must know that I will never give my dog something I don't trust.
-And because trust is not enough nowadays, I review the content, the ingredients, the nutritional values, and obviously, after few days, the side effects.
+Well, first of all, you must know that I will never give my dog something I don’t trust.
+And because trust is not enough nowadays, I review the content, the ingredients, the nutritional values, and obviously, after a few days, the side effects.

 Great List of Ingredients